alexboffey/alexboffey/posts/blog/magento-2-working-with-attributes/index.md

 From the example above, for the attribute named *Product Messages* a product object will have the method *getProductMessages()* attached to it by Magento.

 ## Attributes in custom templates.
-As touched on above, Magneto will supply the product object with a get method for the attributes attached to that product.
+As touched on above, Magento will supply the product object with a get method for the attributes attached to that product.
 This can be utilised to build custom content blocks on a product view where the content can be managed by a store admin.

 To continue with the above example we could output our *Product Messages* attribute like so: